 Life insurance isn’t something many Millennials think about.

-Quite the opposite actually – only 10 percent of Millennials have the life insurance coverage they need, making it the least prepared generation for unexpected life events.
+Quite the opposite actually – according to BusinessWire – roughly 10 percent of Millennials have the life insurance coverage they need, making them the least prepared generation for unexpected life events.

 Contrary to what many people seem to think, the best time to buy life insurance is not when you’re older and have several health problems, but when you’re young and healthy – that’s when the rates are at their best.

 Plus, if you follow my advice for financial independence, you shouldn’t need life insurance later in life – your net worth should provide for your loved ones.

 Without further ado, let’s talk about the best life insurance companies.
 I’ll share our research and show you how to build the coverage you need while still saving money.